FunkyByte1/Moddy/README.md

 Mods installed through Moddy are third-party software not authored or audited by this project.
 Review the source and author before installing anything you don't recognize.

+## AI Disclosure

+Yes, a large portion of this was made with AI/vibe-coding.
+I'm a single person working on this in the small amounts of free time I get, and AI is the tool that lets me ship at all.

+I'm open to someone de-slopping the project and submitting PRs.
+If that happens, I'll use a lot less AI going forward.
+But for now, it's what I have, and I'd rather be upfront about it than pretend otherwise.

 ## Development

 ### Requirements